08 Sep How GFCIs Protect Your Home & Family(Last Updated On: January 20, 2018)

 How Does a GFCI Protect My Home and Family?

-The GFCI is designed to protect people from severe or fatal electric shocks.
+GFCI protect people from severe or fatal electric shocks.

 A GFCI constantly monitors the current flowing through a circuit by measuring the current flowing into the circuit compared to the returning current.